The following statement was reviewed and updated on 11 August 2022

-The Board meets on a regular basis and during 2019 met a total of 12 times.
-It has established an Audit and Compliance Committee, a Remuneration Committee and a Project Steering Committee, particulars of which are set out in the 2019 Annual Report.
+The Board meets on a regular basis and during 2021 met a total of 11 times.
+The Company has established an Audit and Compliance Committee, a Remuneration Committee and a Project Steering Committee, particulars of which are set out in the 2021 Annual Report.
 The Board has not at this time felt it necessary to establish a separate Nominations Committee and considers that this responsibility can be currently discharged by the Remuneration Committee or, if the circumstances so dictate, the Board as a whole The Board is responsible for the stewardship of the Company through consultation with management of the Company.
 Any responsibility that is not delegated to management or to the committees of the Board remains with the Board, subject to the rights of the shareholders.
 The frequency of Board meetings, as well as the nature of agenda items, varies depending on the state of the Company’s affairs and in light of opportunities or risks which the Company faces.
 Members of the Board are in frequent contact with one another and meetings of the Board are held as deemed necessary.

 The Chief Executive and the Finance Director are full time employees of the Company whilst each of the Non-executive Directors are considered to be part time but are expected to provide as much time to the Company as is required.